Xtian69420/discord-bot1/README.md

 ## Usage

-Once the bot is running, you can type `!trb` in any text channel where the bot has access, and it will respond with "Hello World".
+Once the bot is running, you can type `!t` in any text channel where the bot has access, and it will respond with "Hello World".